enkidevs/curriculum/General/Networking/extended-terminologies.md

 #### VPN

-Short for *Virtual Private Network*, `VPN`s extend a private network across a public network, such as the Internet.
+*Virtual Private Networks* extend a private network across a public network, such as the Internet.

 Nowadays, they serve as a security and anonymity mechanism when browsing public networks.

 #### ISP

 Short for *Internet Service Provided*, the ISP is usually the company that provides you access to the Internet.
+ISPs either own or lease the cables used for the physical connection between your machine and other network segments on the Internet.

 #### Gateway